DriftwoodPalace/Hodl-Guide/hodl-guide-light/README.md

 If you use a Trezor, enter the PIN and the passphrase when asked for it.

-You can let "Native Segwit" be selected.
+On the next screen, you can let "Native Segwit" be selected.
 This is a newer type of address that'll give you lower fees.
 If you use an old hardware wallet, this will ensure that you create a new wallet not linked to your previous account.
 You can always create more wallets by increasing the last number.
 For example, if you'd like to create a new wallet at a later date, change to `m/84'/0'/1'`.
 But for now keep it at `m/84'/0'/0'`(unless you have an old wallet with this path and the same passphrase).
 Click Next.

 ![Electrum 3](images/10_electrum_3.png)

+Note: Some services are slow to update and can't send directly to native segwit addresses.
+Most should update soon and you can always use an intermediate wallet (like a normal Electrum wallet) if you can't send directly.

 Your wallet is now being created.
 Let "Encrypt Wallet" be selected.
 This will ensure that the wallet can't be opened unless you have your hardware wallet connected.
 This will reduce the risk that your wallet balance will be exposed.
 You can still recover your funds with the secret seed + the passphrase if you lose your hardware wallet.
 Go ahead and click Next: